-The Thirty Meter Telescope International Observatory (TIO) sponsors the TMT Early-Career Initiative: a program to provide professional development for early-career scientists and engineers across the TMT partnership (Canada, China, India, Japan, the University of California, and Caltech), and foster international collaborations among the future TMT instrument builders and scientific users.
+The Thirty Meter Telescope International Observatory (TIO) sponsors the TMT Early-Career Initiative: a program to provide professional development for early-career scientists and engineers across the TMT partnership (Canada, China, India, Japan, the University of California, and Caltech), and foster international collaborations among TMT scientific and technical groups.
 Run by the Institute for Scientist & Engineer Educators (ISEE) at UC Santa Cruz (UCSC), the program leverages the expertise of current TMT project leaders to help early-career participants define science and instrumentation requirements, practice project management, and plan ahead for specific operations and data analysis modes that TIO may support.
 The program is designed to maximize the productivity and impact of scientific campaigns with TMT, fully utilize the expertise and diversity of the international partnership, and equip young professionals with leadership and project skills they will employ in a multitude of career paths.

-The centerpiece of the Early-Career Initiative is a weeklong workshop bringing together graduate students and postdocs from all of the partner countries and institutions.
+The centerpiece of the TMT Early-Career Initiative is the weeklong TECI workshop bringing together graduate students and postdocs from all of the partner countries and institutions.
 The workshop includes three major strands: (1) a series of overview talks by TMT project leaders such as Project Manager Gary Sanders and Systems Engineering Group Leader Scott Roberts; (2) a series of activities wherein teams of participants articulate science goals, devise later-generation TMT instruments that can meet the corresponding science requirements, and present their design concepts to an expert panel and a peer-composed Science Advisory Committee; and (3) collaborative work on “mini-projects” devised by TMT project leaders, that will directly inform the observatory’s science, operations, and data management requirements.
 The two latter strands mix participants into international teams and require direct collaboration between scientists and engineers.
-The second annual workshop hosted 42 participants at UCSC in August 2017, and included a poster symposium for participants to showcase their research or engineering work to TIO and UCSC campus leaders.
-More information about the workshop agenda is available at https://isee-telescope-workforce.org/workshop_aug_2017.